MarcFaussurier/libftprintf/README.md

 * delete a specifier simply before calling your printf using ft_delete_specifier()

 ### new specifiers
-* %b for binary displaying of any mem region
+* %b for displaying a mem region in binary format

 ### implementation notes
 * gcc ... -D AT_EXIT=1 ... flag will likely boost printf speed by using a global variable for storing specifiers and callbacks association using atexit() instead of freeing the global variable at each printf exit.